sihensel/c/docs.md

 ### Floating Point Literals
 A floating-point literal has an integer part, a fractional part and an exponent part (signed by `e` or `E`).

-Example | Meaning
+Example | Description
 --- | ---
 `3.14159` | floating point value
-`314159E-5L` | using an exponent with of type long
+`314159E-5L` | using an exponent of type long

 ### Character Literals
 Character literals are enclosed in single quotes.
 These can be a plain character (`'x'`), an escape sequence (`'\n'`) or a universal character (`'\u02C0'`).